Abeeway/configuration_manager/README.md

 ## Glossary

-* _parameter_set_ : this is the starting point of this tool.
-A _parameter_set_
+* _parameter_set_: this is the starting point of this tool.
+A _parameter_set_ is the entity that allow us to define all parameters, and maximum and minimum values ;
-is the entity that allow us to define all parameters, and maximum and minimum values ;
+* _hardware_: a specific product, defined by its BOMID and a mask (so that the hardware could be a super set of various iterations of the same PCB familly) ;
-* _firmware_ : a release of our AT3 source code built for a specific hardware and for which a _parameter_set_ and a default _configuration_ will be defined ;
+* _firmware_: a release of our AT3 source code built for a specific hardware and for which a _parameter_set_ and a default _configuration_ will be defined ;
-* _physical_parameter_ : definition of a parameter for a specified _parameter_set_.
+* _physical_parameter_: definition of a parameter for a specified _parameter_set_.
 Concretely, this is a parameter, as defined in the AT3 spec, with its identifier (`P0305` for example) ;
-* _logical_parameter_ : this is a parameter that is defined upon a _physical_parameter_.
+* _logical_parameter_: this is a parameter that is defined upon a _physical_parameter_.
 It exists when a _physical_parameter_ is defined as a enumeration and / or a bitfield ;
-* _configuration_ : this is a collection of parameter values for a specific _parameter_set_ ;
+* _configuration_: this is a collection of parameter values for a specific _parameter_set_ ;
-* _device_ : a device, identified by its _eui_ ;
+* _device_: a device, identified by its _eui_ ;
-* _running_configuration_ : the configuration that is actually ran in the device ;
+* _running_configuration_: the configuration that is actually ran in the device ;
-* _default_configuration_ : the configuration that is supposed to run in the device when it has just been produced or when it has been reset ;
+* _default_configuration_: the configuration that is supposed to run in the device when it has just been produced or when it has been reset ;
-* _current_configuration_ : the configuration that is supposed to run in the device.
+* _current_configuration_: the configuration that is supposed to run in the device.
 This is a backend data ;
-* _target_configuration_ : the configuration that the user want to send to the device.
+* _target_configuration_: the configuration that the user want to send to the device.
 This configuration is infered by using tags defined both at device and configuration levels ;
-* _transient_configuration_ : the configuration that the tool will generate to move from a given configuration toward the target configuration in one or more steps.
+* _transient_configuration_: the configuration that the tool will generate to move from a given configuration toward the target configuration in one or more steps.